Assessment Program Overview

-Alternatively, the ICS-CERT Program also offers onsite training and guidance to asset owners in the use of CSET during onsite assessments.
-These assessments are conducted at no cost to the asset owners.
-To assist an organization in planning and organizing an assessment using CSET, the following actions and items are recommended:
+ICS-CERT offers onsite training and guidance to asset owners with the use of CSET.
+These onsite assessments are conducted at no cost to the asset owner.
+To assist an organization in planning and organizing an assessment using CSET, ICS-CERT recommends the following actions and items:

 - Identify the assessment team members and schedule a date.

 - Become familiar with information about the organization's system and network by reviewing policies and procedures, network topology diagrams, inventory lists of critical assets and components, risk assessments, IT and ICS network policies/practices, and organizational roles and responsibilities.